-- when the final halt is at X instead of G or vice versa - When the reins are not taken in one hand at the salute - when the Athlete makes a transition not clearly at the marker - cantering up the centre line from A, the Athlete makes a pirouette at D instead of at L - d) if the Chief Judge does ring the bell, they should show the Athlete the point at which they are to re-take the test, which could be a movement prior to where the error occurred.
+- when the final halt is at X instead of G or vice versa - when the Athlete makes a transition not clearly at the marker - d) if the Chief Judge does ring the bell, they should show the Athlete the point at which they are to re-take the test, which could be a movement prior to where the error occurred.
 Judging will re-commence when the Athlete reaches the point where the error of course occurred - e) in principle, a Athlete is not permitted to repeat a movement of the test unless the Chief Judge decides on it being an error of course (rings the bell) - f) however, if the Athlete has started the execution of a movement and attempts to do the same movement again, the judges must consider only the first movement shown and at the same time penalise for an Error of Course - g) each judge must have the same number of errors marked on their sheets with a notation explaining where the error was made.
 The Chief Judge must make the final decision as to the number of errors if there is a discrepancy - h) if the judges have not noted an error, the competitor has the benefit of the doubt - i) only the judge at C can ring the bell for a course error